 - Representative to the UN Commission on the Status of Women of the Economic and Social Council

-- President George H. W. Bush Administration
+- President George W. Bush Administration

 - Assistant Secretary of State for the Bureau of Population, Refugees, and Migration.

 Sauerbrey’s main trinity of influence includes the State of Maryland, business, and women.
 As a post-Depression era baby, she has always understood how a healthy economy directly impacts the lives of every citizen.
 Sauerbrey has also championed women’s rights around the world, spearheading international initiatives to make women full participants in the governments of their native countries.
-She has also been active in dozens of advocacy groups, including:
+She has also been active in many advocacy groups, including: